upbound/docs/content/all-spaces/workload-id.md

 This command allows the `mxp-controller` workloads with authenticate with a dedicated IAM role in an IRSA enabled EKS cluster

 {{<hint "important">}}
-You must manually restart a workload's pod when you add the `eks.amazonaws.com/role-arn` key annotation to its service account after provisioning.
+You must manually restart a workload's pod when you add the `eks.amazonaws.com/role-arn` key annotation to the running pod's service account.
 This restart enables the EKS pod identity webhook to inject the necessary environment for using IRSA.
 {{</hint>}}

 A full example of Helm parameters for workloads using IRSA: